How to Use Demonstrative Pronouns and Adjectives in Hungarian

 - Azok – those (plural, far)

-- Az nem az ő könyve.
-(That is not his/her book.)
+- Az nem jó. – That is not good.

-When used as adjectives, they directly modify a noun and come before it.
-For example:
+When used as adjectives, demonstratives directly modify a noun and come before it.

-- Az autó piros.
-(That car is red.)
+- Az autó gyors. – That car is fast.

 Important Notes on Hungarian Demonstratives

 Unlike English, Hungarian demonstratives do not change form based on gender, but they do agree in number (singular/plural).
-Also, Hungarian often uses the definite article a or az after the demonstrative adjective when modifying a noun.
+Also, the definite article a or az is often used between the demonstrative adjective and the noun.

 Practice Examples